untw0/XSS-Payloads/README.md

 - Support for other types of web vulnerabilities.
 - Improvements in usability and interface.

-Stay tuned for future updates!
+Stay tuned for future updates on my social midia Instagram and Twitter: @untw0

 ## Contributions